Awi-24/Presence-Verification-Warning/README.md

 # Online Driving Lessons Time-Saver

-This code is designed to save time during online drive lessons in Brazil by warning the student when the random presence verification shows up during a class.
-The idea behind this code is to automate the process of watching for the verification box to appear, which saves the student from having to constantly keep an eye on the screen.
+This code is designed to save time during online lessons by warning the student when the random presence verification shows up during a class.
+The idea behind this code is to automate the process of watching for the verification box to appear.
+Additionally, staring at a computer screen for long periods of time can also cause eye strain, discomfort, and the student may go to the bathroom or get something to eat during the class.
+Therefore, this code not only saves time but also helps to alleviate some of the physical discomfort associated with online learning, making it a more comfortable and efficient experience for the student.

 ## Dependencies
 This code requires the following dependencies: